Stomach Flu vs Food Poisoning: How to Spot the Difference?

 - Unpasteurized dairy products

-Improper storage and inadequate cooking temperatures increase risk (CDC Foodborne Illness Guidelines).
+Improper storage and inadequate cooking temperatures increase risk.

-Although symptoms overlap, the pattern and progression may differ.
+Although symptoms of both the conditions overlap, it’s the pattern and progression that differs.

 Stomach flu often presents with: